 Introduction: What is a Good Level of Forecast Accuracy?

-Unfortunately, we feel that isn’t the right question to ask.
+However, we feel that isn’t the right question to ask.
 Firstly, because in any retail or supply chain planning context, forecasting is always a means to an end, not the end itself.
-We need to keep in mind that a forecast is relevant only in its capacity of enabling us to achieve other goals, such as improved on-shelf availability, reduced food waste, or more effective assortments.
+We need to keep in mind that a forecast is relevant only in its capacity to enable us to achieve other goals, such as improved on-shelf availability, reduced food waste, or more effective assortments.

 1. The role of demand forecasting in attaining business results.
 Forecast accuracy is crucial when managing short shelf-life products, such as fresh food.
 However, for other products, such as slow-movers with long shelf-life, other parts of your planning process may have a bigger impact on your business results.
 Do you know for which products and situations forecast accuracy is a key driver of business results?